Golden Hour (song)

-"Golden Hour" is a love song by American singer-songwriter Jvke.
+"Golden Hour" is a song by American singer-songwriter Jvke.
 Released as a single on July 15, 2022, it went viral on TikTok later in the year and became an international hit.

 Content

-The song, three minutes and twenty-nine seconds long, is in the key of E major, changing at the end to D major, with a tempo of 94 beats per minute.
+The song, three minutes and twenty-nine seconds long, is in the key of E major, changing at the end to B minor, with a tempo of 94 beats per minute.
 It uses many orchestral musical styles and instruments, primarily piano and strings.

 It makes lyrical references to Donald Glover, and Frank Ocean's 2016 album Blonde.

 Critical reception

+The song received critical acclaim.
 Jason Lipshutz of Billboard wrote, "'Golden Hour' has a winning formula: semi-rapped verses full of romantic observations and modern music references, boiling into an enormous, crooned-from-the-gut chorus.
 Jvke, to his credit, nails the push-pull at the heart of the song—nimble enough to sound nonchalant during the lead-up, then giving his absolute all on the hook — while the racing piano line beneath him is a memorable piece of production that simultaneously doesn't distract from the vocal take."
 Other Billboard writers called the song an "incredibly well-crafted, fresh-sounding, lush pop ballad by a prodigious singer-songwriter, with a frantic piano hook, soaring vocals, ornate production, majestic presentation and a sense of orchestral drama."

 Erica Campbell of NME called the song a "glittery ballad", and a "slow-burn love song, brimming with keys and strings".

 George Griffiths of the Official Charts Company described the song as a "tender piano ballad with a succinct hip-hop influence, that sees JVKE recount the hopeful blossoming of a relationship."